el-amine-404/articles/JAVA/01_the_history_of_java.md

 ### 1991: The Green Team, Green project and Project Oak

-Java began as a project (Greeb project) in 1991 at Sun Microsystems by a team of researchers called `The Green Team` to create a new language for the set-top box project (interactive television):
+Java began as a project (Green project) in 1991 at Sun Microsystems by a team of researchers called `The Green Team` to create a new language for the set-top box project (interactive television):
 - James Gosling (leader) ([https://www.linkedin.com/in/jamesgosling](https://www.linkedin.com/in/jamesgosling))
 - Mike Sheridan (member)
 - Patrick Naughton (member)